dtjager/3D-Printing-Resources/docs/Resources.md

 - [BTT USB ADLX345](https://cdn.shopify.com/s/files/1/1619/4791/files/BIGTREETECH_ADXL345_V2.0_User_Manual.pdf?v=1694085087) - [Amazon](https://amzn.to/3VBDH7c)
 - [DIY ADXL345](https://amzn.to/3TvEO5P)
 - [Fysetc Portable Input Shaper](https://github.com/FYSETC/FYSETC-PortableInputShaper/blob/main/README.md) - [Amazon](https://amzn.to/43uNPAN)
+- Note: it is not uncommon for toolhead boards to have input shaping built-in, check that out if you are buying one, you may not need another board.

 #### Klipper
 - [Klipper Website](https://www.klipper3d.org/)